Skip to main content

 • Professional Accountancy Organizations

-The Accountants Act of 1985 establishes the eSwatini Institute of Accountants (EIA) as the only national professional accountancy organization.
-EIA confers the titles of Registered Accountants and Chartered Accountants to individuals that are qualified abroad by fulfilling academic programming, practical experience, and passing final examinations.
-Membership in the institute is mandatory for in order to offer accountancy services.
+The Accountants Act of 1985 establishes the eSwatini Institute of Accountants (EIA) as the national professional accountancy organization with regulatory responsibility for professional accountants and auditors in eSwatini.
+Membership in the EIA is mandatory for individuals providing accountancy services.

-Under the Accountants Act of 1985, EIA’s responsibilities include: (i) setting auditing standards; (ii) promulgating applicable accounting standards; (iii) establishing ethical requirements; (iv) setting initial and continuing professional development requirements; (v) maintaining and publishing a registry of its registered and practicing members; (vi) establishing quality assurance and investigative and disciplinary systems for its members; and (vii) assisting the government with legislation deemed relevant to the profession.
+Under the Accountants Act of 1985, the EIA’s mandate includes setting auditing standards, promulgating applicable accounting standards, establishing ethical requirements, setting initial and continuing professional development requirements, maintaining a registry of registered and practicing members, operating quality assurance and investigation and disciplinary systems, and advising government on legislation relevant to the profession.

 Adoption of International Standards